-The CCP fabricated an excuse to demolish his mother’s house, then they detained him and used his incarceration to force his mother to agree.
-He condemned the CCP: “Is this the so-called human rights and the rule of law in China?”
+The Chinese Communist Party fabricated an excuse to demolish his mother’s house, then they detained him and used his incarceration to force his mother to agree.
+He condemned the Chinese Communist Party: “Is this the so-called human rights and the rule of law in China?”

 Subscribe to our Newsletter!

 In the film, Zhao, who lived in Changde, Hunan, first showed his “Sergeant Retirement Certificate” issued by the Chinese Communist Party and then announced his certificate number “Haitui No. 032254” to clearly demonstrate his identity.

 Zhao alleged that in 2013, the Wuling District Government of Changde City, Hunan Province, originally allocated a small plot of land for “shack renovation,” which was a national project launched by China’s government to renovate old urban dwellings and improve the housing conditions for families in difficult situations.

 Only about 300 or so households were involved in the Wuling District.
 But in 2015, the local government decided to expand the scope of expropriations over more than 2.2 acres of nearby land, and the number of households involved increased by more than 440.

 His mother, Zhao Weiai, lived within the extended scope of expropriation.
 Zhao said that the real estate certificate and the land certificate clearly stated that his mother’s house was built between 2002 and 2003, but the records were privately altered and falsified by the local government to make it appear as though it was a 1980s dilapidated house and so it was able to be forcibly expropriated.